 Interested readers can find details about the ‘vowel controversy’ here (in Greek).
 In a nutshell, the grammar book in question defines vowels as parts of the phonological system (noting that they are five), whereas some older textbooks defined vowels as letters in the alphabet (noting that there are seven).
 This discrepancy is due to the imperfect correspondence between the phonological and orthographical systems, i.e., because some vowel sounds can be spelled in more then one ways.
 In fact, raising awareness of this mismatch seems to be an intended learning objective.
 But for certain teachers, teaching phonology constitutes part of a sinister plan conceived by “Greece-hating linguists”, who are intent on dumbing down spelling and on paving the way for the eventual replacement of the Greek alphabet by the Latin script.
 These beliefs have been rather vociferously propagated in the social and mainstream media, where they were mixed with unsubstantiated claims about directives from Berlin to cut costs by simplifying spelling, or with warnings that such changes might make Greek comparable to other, ‘inferior’ languages.Embed from Getty Images

 It is not my intention to respond to such concerns here.
 These have already been addressed by the book authors, teacher associations, a prominent authority on the Greek language, and an ad hoc group of 140 linguists (update: as of 2019, these links have gone inactive).
 Besides, similar concerns have been addressed, repeatedly, with reference to French, Arabic and other languages.
 Plus, I am conscious of the futility of any attempt to explain the primacy of speech or language evolution to those few individuals who demonstrably fail to distinguish between the phonemic and the orthographic systems.
-It seems to me that if the teachers in question were incapable of grasping fundamentals of linguistics in their four-year teacher education courses, my own modest posts should not aspire to much.
+It seems to me that if the teachers in question were unable to grasping fundamentals of linguistics during their four-year teacher education courses, my own modest posts should not aspire to much.

 Rather, what motivated this post is my intense surprise at the following statement by Mr Polydoras, the erudite former Speaker of the House of Representatives.
 The statement is reproduced in its entirety below, followed by a translation of my own: